 How to cook carne mechada in a regular pot

-To cook my skirt beef in a regular pot, these are the steps I follow:
+To cook my skirt beef in a regular pot (you can use a Dutch oven), these are the steps I follow:

 - Cut the beef into 2 inches-wide strips.
 I keep the length of the beef cut.
 Later, this will give you nice shreds.

-- Add a few black peppercorns and bay leaves.
+- Add a few black peppercorns and one bay leaf or two.

-- Strain and save at least four cups of beef broth.
+- Strain and save at least four cups of the cooking liquid (beef broth.)

 How to shred beef for carne mechada?